Billmike/portfolio-website/app/blogposts/vector-databases-with-rag.md

 Vector databases solve this by organizing information by **meaning**.
 Here's how:

-**Creating Embeddings**: An AI model reads a piece of data (like a sentence, an image, or a product description) and converts it into a list of numbers called a vector embedding.
+1. **Creating Embeddings**: An AI model reads a piece of data (like a sentence, an image, or a product description) and converts it into a list of numbers called a vector embedding.
 This vector is a mathematical representation of the data's meaning.

-**Mapping Meaning**: Think of these vectors as coordinates on a giant map.
+2. **Mapping Meaning**: Think of these vectors as coordinates on a giant map.
 Concepts with similar meanings are placed close together.
 On this map, the vector for "cat" would be near "kitten" and "dog," but very far from "car" or "rocket."
 3. **Searching by Similarity**: A vector database is designed to do one thing exceptionally well: store billions of these vectors and find the "nearest neighbors" to a query in milliseconds.
 When you ask a question, the database converts your question into a vector and finds the data chunks whose vectors are closest to it on the map.

 **In essence, vector databases solve the problem of searching for meaning in a sea of unstructured data**.
 This enables powerful AI applications like:

-* **Semantic Search**: Finding documents that are conceptually similar, not just those that share keywords.
+1. **Semantic Search**: Finding documents that are conceptually similar, not just those that share keywords.

-* **Recommendation Engines**: Suggesting movies, songs, or products based on their underlying attributes, not just what other people bought.
+2. **Recommendation Engines**: Suggesting movies, songs, or products based on their underlying attributes, not just what other people bought.

-* **Anomaly Detection**: Identifying unusual patterns or outliers by finding data points that are "far away" from everything else on the meaning map.
+3. **Anomaly Detection**: Identifying unusual patterns or outliers by finding data points that are "far away" from everything else on the meaning map.

 ### How it all works together

 Combining RAG and vector databases creates a powerful, reliable AI system.
 Here’s an example of an end-to-end workflow:

-**Indexing**: Your documents (company policies, product manuals, medical articles, FAQs) are broken down into smaller chunks.
-Each chunk is converted into a vector embedding and stored in the vector database.
-This is a one-time setup process.
+1. **Retrieve**: When you ask a question, the system first **retrieves** a small amount of highly relevant information from a knowledge base.
+Think of this as the student finding the right page in the textbook.

-**Querying**: A user asks a question in natural language (e.g., "What is our company's parental leave policy?").
+2. **Querying**: A user asks a question in natural language (e.g., "What is our company's parental leave policy?").

-**Retrieval**: The system converts the user's question into a vector.
+3. **Retrieval**: The system converts the user's question into a vector.
 The vector database then instantly finds the chunks of text whose vectors are most similar to the question's vector.
 These are likely the paragraphs detailing parental leave.

-**Generation**: These relevant chunks are passed to the LLM along with the original prompt.
+4. **Generation**: These relevant chunks are passed to the LLM along with the original prompt.
 The LLM can be instructed with a prompt like this: "Using the following information, please answer the user's question."

-**Response**: The LLM generates a clear, accurate answer based directly on the provided context, often citing its sources.
+5. **Response**: The LLM generates a clear, accurate answer based directly on the provided context, often citing its sources.

 At their core, these technologies make AI applications smarter and more dependable.
 Vector Databases give AI a long-term memory, allowing it to store and retrieve knowledge based on meaning.
 RAG is the process that lets the AI use that memory to "look things up" before providing an answer.